-• Tech club
+Tech club

-Students in Year 2 are provided the opportunity to become technology mentors by participating in a lunchtime Tech club.
+Students in Year 2 are provided the opportunity to participate in a lunchtime Tech club.
 Students learn how to navigate iPad/computer applications and learn simple coding using Bee-bot robots.

 Students apply the skills learnt in Tech club to support the use of technology in the classroom.